James-Yu/LaTeX-Workshop/viewer/README.md

 # Overview

 This document is partly historical and upstream-oriented.
-In TeX Workspace Secure, the active runtime path is a minimal local tab-based PDF viewer that loads bundled PDF.js assets in a webview and supports only one-way refresh from the extension host.
+In LaTeX-Secure-Workspace, the active runtime path is a minimal local tab-based PDF viewer that loads bundled PDF.js assets in a webview and supports only one-way refresh from the extension host.
 The internal PDF viewer server, browser viewer workflow, WebSocket-based control flow, and SyncTeX integration are disabled in the secure build, so most of the architecture described below is no longer the active runtime path.

 The pdf viewer is based on [PDF.js](https://mozilla.github.io/pdf.js/) by Mozilla Foundation.
 Files are from the [prebuilt download version](https://mozilla.github.io/pdf.js/getting_started/#download).
 See a [related issue](https://github.com/mozilla/pdf.js/issues/9318#issuecomment-354192067).